pmajka/poSSum/README.md

 Requirements and dependencies
 -----------------------------

-In order to make the poSSum framework working, several dependencies have to be satisfied.
+In order to make the Possum framework working, several dependencies have to be satisfied.
 Below one can find the list of dependencies with a brief instruction on installing the individual dependencies.